 Periodicals (journals, magazines and newspapers) come in different formats: print, electronic and microform.
-Recent issues of journals, newspapers, and magazines are kept on LG1 in the Current Periodicals or Newspapers sections.
+Recent issues of journals, newspapers, and magazines are kept on G/F in the Current Periodicals or Newspapers sections.
 Bound periodicals are kept on LG4.

 The reference collection on the G/F includes dictionaries, encyclopedias, indexes, atlases, almanacs, and handbooks.
-As a general rule, reference books are not for borrowing.

 Items are placed in the Reserve Collection on G/F at faculty members request, usually for class assignments.
 They are intended for limited-time use in the Library.
 Some reserve items are available electronically.